rust-lang/book/nostarch/chapter17.md

 pattern with the rules of the blog post workflow.
 The logic related to the rules lives in the state objects rather than being scattered throughout `Post`.

+Unmatched: BoxType

-> #### Why Not An Enum?
+> ### Why Not An Enum?

->
-> You may have been wondering why we didn’t use an `enum` with the different
-> possible post states as variants.
-That’s certainly a possible solution, try
-> it and compare the end results to see which you prefer!
-One disadvantage of
-> using an enum is every place that checks the value of the enum will need a
-> `match` expression or similar to handle every possible variant.
-This could
-> get more repetitive than this trait object solution.
+> You may have been wondering why we didn’t use an `enum` with the different possible post states as variants.
+That’s certainly a possible solution; try it and compare the end results to see which you prefer!
+One disadvantage of using an enum is that every place that checks the value of the enum will need a `match` expression or similar to handle every possible variant.
+This could get more repetitive than this trait object solution.

 ### Trade-offs of the State Pattern